miguelrincon/miguelrincon.github.io/_posts/2019-05-10-non-agile-agile.md

 subtitle: An Agile project example working in a waterfall environment
 ---

-I have worked for about a year for one of the key customers of our Shanghai branch, and even though there have been difficult periods, I consider it a success story of Agile development.
+I have worked for about a year for one of the key customers of our Shanghai branch, I consider it a success story of Agile development.

-Much like a sturdy dandelion, our project is a successful Agile project in an environment that is not friendly to iterative development.
+Like a sturdy dandelion, our project is a successful Agile project in an environment that is not friendly to iterative development.

 Also, much like our dandelion, our project cannot be compared to one of the other projects with more resources or which exist in a more "product-oriented" environment, in which time-and-materials billing is the norm.
-This is typically present in startups and internal teams... however, our users are satisfied, and our customer respects us and keeps working with us.
+However, our users and team members are satisfied, and our customer respects us and keeps working with us.

 ## The challenge